 This indicator was calculated on the basis of data from the Swiss Health Survey (SHS, n2022 ≈ 22 000) and is updated every five years.

-It shows the share of persons aged 15 and older, living in private households, who have manifested at-risk or problematic gambling behaviour in the past 12 months.
+It shows the share of persons aged 15 and older, living in private households, who have had manifested at-risk or problematic gambling behaviour at some point in their lives.
 It also shows the proportion of such respondents whose gambling behaviour is at-risk or problematic in comparison to the persons who report never gambling or whose gambling behaviour is low-risk.

 The indicator is based on the following four gambling-related questions from the Swiss Health Survey (SHS):